THEHANWOLF13/myrepo_mini_project/README.md

 To run the script, first clone the repo via the following command 'git clone https://github.com/THEHANWOLF13/myrepo_mini_project.git'

+This will create a local repository.

+Within the local repo, run the following command:

+'python3 miniproject_main.py'

  Notable outputs from miniproject_main.py:

  miniproject.log -> contains results of the full pipeline